khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - intelligent search strategies using Google vs Duck Duck Go, Google Scholar and the library website
 - e-safety e.g. efficient passwords

-The rest of the information the module provides is practical i.e. we will experiment with software that can help us create and maintain 'better' digital identites.
+The rest of the information the module provides is practical i.e. we will experiment with software that can help us create and maintain 'better' digital identities.
 Everyone can have multiple identities on the Web however, (probably) only one professional identity.
 Our personal identities are more informal, subjective and our professional ones more formal and perhaps more objective as well.

 ## Assignment
-The assigment is to submit a portfolio consisting of two main parts:
+The assignment is to submit a portfolio consisting of two main parts:
 - the online presence of a project e.g. a personal or professional website
-- a short report reflecting on your past, present and future digital identity (or identies) using the v&r map
+- a short report reflecting on your past, present and future digital identity (or identities) using the v&r map
   - reflect on how you use digital technology in different contexts
   - explore your own "digital journey" by thinking about the different digital devices you have bought (or been given) over your lifetime